-Clearly, unit location as well as ceiling height and shape have a major influence on draught or the lack of it.
-Explaining this requires a few comments concerning the properties of cold air.
-Cold air has a tendency to "stick" to the ceiling for a period prior to descending.
-This is known as the "coanda" effect and it helps the cold air and surrounding air to mix before dropping down into the room.
+Unit location, as well as ceiling height and shape, has a major influence on potential draughts.
+Cold air has a tendency to cling to the ceiling for a period of time before it will descend.
+This is known as the ‘Coanda effect’, and in the case of air conditioning it helps cold and ambient air to mix before dropping down into the room.